PhD, MSc, BScH

-After completing her undergraduate degree in Biological Sciences, Natasha’s passion for animal welfare took her to Guatemala, where is worked towards reducing free-roaming dogs and cats through no-cost spay/neuter programs and educational outreach.
-After returning to Canada, Natasha completed her MSc in Epidemiology, under the supervision of Dr. Olaf Berke at the Ontario Veterinary College.
-Her Master’s thesis evaluated the effects of an animal shelter management program implemented at the Guelph Humane Society in 2012.
-She was an active member of the Guelph Cat Population Task Force from 2014 to 2018.
+Dr. Natasha Janke completed her undergraduate degree in Biological Sciences at the University of Guelph.
+Following graduation, Natasha’s passion for enhancing animal health led her to Guatemala, where she worked towards reducing free-roaming dogs and cats through a no-cost spay/neuter program and educational outreach.
+After returning to Canada, Natasha completed her MSc in Epidemiology at the Ontario Veterinary College, where she evaluated the effects of an animal shelter management program implemented at the Guelph Humane Society.

 - Veterinary Clinical Communication

 - Medical Decision-Making